Sophie Calle, 1998

 Dreamy Italian maximalism via Antonio Guida and Juergen Teller.

 In a food processor, pulse raw macadamia nuts.
-Transfer to a mixing bowl, adding olive and sea salt to taste.
+Transfer to a mixing bowl, adding a little olive oil and a healthy pinch (or two) of sea salt.
 The texture should be reminiscent of a very chunky peanut butter.

 Pit the dates.
 Fill them with the raw macadamia nut butter.
 Sprinkle with a nice, flaky sea salt.
 Enjoy.